nimiq-network/developer-reference/chapters/block.md

 Finally, the interlink is compressed by counting and skipping repeating hashes.

 ## Body
-The body part is 25 bytes plus data, transactions, and prunded accounts:
+The body part is 25 bytes plus data, transactions, and pruned accounts:

 | Element               | Data type                     | Bytes             | Description                                         |
 |-----------------------|-------------------------------|-------------------|-----------------------------------------------------|